cs-fullstack-master/coding-concepts-assessment-1/README.md

   - Prompt for a contact message
   - The user should not be able to leave any of the 3 prompts blank and your program should continue to ask for the inputs until a value has been provided for all of them
   - Each of the 3 inputs should be stored into an array
-  - After all 3 inputs have been provided, display the entered items in an alert dialog using a template literal to format the entries one per line.
+  - After all 3 inputs have been provided, display the entered items in an alert dialog using a template literal to format the entries one per line pulling each entry from the array.